oldcold/preview/BlockProducerRewards.md

 ```

 ###Votes Calculation
-Dynamic rewards are calculated based on votes proportion, the following part is about the vote calculation process.
+**Dynamic rewards are calculated based on votes proportion, the number total of votes is obtained by iterating the producer table.**

 1. Define a pointer index to the end of the producer table.
 This calculation will loop from newer registered producer to older.